33Modules2Roles15Plugins2Dependencies

 rhbk_realm: TestRealm

-ansible-playbook -i <ansible_hosts> playbooks/rhbk_realm.yml -e rhbk_admin_password=<changeme> -e rhbk_realm=test
+ansible-playbook -i <ansible_hosts> playbooks/rhbk_realm.yml -e rhbk_realm_admin_password=<changeme> -e rhbk_realm_realm=test

-is the inventory, below is an example inventory for deploying to localhost[rhbk]
+rhbk_realm_admin_password password for the administration console user account.rhbk_realm_realm name of the realm to be created/used.ansible_hosts is the inventory, below is an example inventory for deploying to localhost[rhbk]

 localhost ansible_connection=local